ZeitOnline/vivi/core/src/zeit/workflow/browser/README.txt

 Bilder hinzugefügt
 ++++++++++++++++++

-The graphics department adds image.
+The graphics department added images.
 The state has the same values as **Bearbeitet**:

 >>> browser.getControl('Images added').displayValue